 The European Foundation for Management Development (EFMD) has established high standards for the quality assessment of business schools: the European Quality Improvement System (EQUIS).
 Of the several hundred business schools in Europe, only some have achieved EQUIS accreditation; ESCP Europe obtained its first accreditation in 1998.

 The Association to Advance Collegiate Schools of Business (AACSB) is the leading American accrediting body of business schools.
 For many years non-American business schools have enjoyed "membership" in the AACSB but only few have been truly accredited.
 AACSB accreditation means that the business school meets the same very high quality standards demanded of top American business schools.
-ESCP Europe’s degree programmes were first accredited in 2003.
+ESCP Europe was first accredited in 2003.

 Most European countries have a tightly-knit national association of top business schools in the country.
 In France, ESCP Europe belongs to the "Conférence des Grandes Ecoles" (CGE) as well as is recognized by the French state.
 In the UK, ESCP Europe is a member of The Association of Business Schools (ABS), grouping the leading business schools of the country.
 In Germany, ESCP Europe is one of the founding members of the VHP (Verband der privaten Hochschulen), the German federation of private universities, and is recognized by the German state as a "staatliche anerkannte wissenschaftliche Wirtschaftshochschule".

 In France, ESCP Europe is entitled by the French state to deliver a degree representing 5 years of higher education awarding the students the title of grade de master.